Dental instrument: Dental handpieces

-Dental handpieces are classified into several varieties, including high-speed air driven (also known as an airotor), slow-speed, friction grip, and surgical handpiece.
+Dental handpieces are classified into several varieties, including high-speed air driven (also known as an airotor), slow-speed (also known as low-speed), friction grip, and high-torque surgical handpieces.
+These are used with dental burs to cut, shape and polish dental tissues and restorative materials.

+Slow-speed handpieces are also used in combination with a disposable brush or rubber cup during prophylactic treatment.
+Specially-made prophy handpieces contain a screw-in mechanism to secure the threaded attachment.

+Straight, slow-speed handpieces are used outside of the mouth with large friction burs to adjust and contour dental appliances, such as removable dentures, orthodontic devices or bite splints.

 Dental laser

 A dental laser is a type of laser designed specifically for use in oral surgery or dentistry.

 The use of a laser can decrease morbidity after surgery, and reduces the need for anesthetics.
 Because of the cauterization of tissue there will be little bleeding following soft tissue procedures, and some risks of alternative electrosurgery procedures are avoided.

 Dental torque wrench

 A dental torque wrench or restorative torque wrench is a torque wrench used to precisely apply a specific torque to a fastener screw for fixation of an abutment, dentures, or prosthetics on a dental implant.

 Burs

 The cutting surfaces of dental burs are made of a multi-fluted tungsten carbide, a diamond-coated tip, or a stainless steel multi-fluted rosehead.

 There are many types and classifications of burs.
 Some of the most common are the round bur (sizes ¼ to 10) or inverted cone (sizes 33½ to 90L).